London Marathon: Charity

+General Ballot

+In recent years, following the growth in popularity of recreational running, it has become increasingly difficult to obtain a place via the general ballot or lottery.
+In 2024, success in the ballot is estimated to be below 3%.
+There have been a number of changes in recent years to address the increase in applications (online applications, removal of multi-ballot entry guarantee etc.).
+The 2025 event ballot received more than 840,000 applications, exceeding the record of 578,000 previously set by the 2024 ballot.

+Good for age

+The Good-for-Age entry route is the entry route for the majority of "competitive" runners.
+The aim of the good-for-age category is to provide places for those who achieve a sufficiently fast age-graded time.
+Due to a greater number of men meeting the Good-for-age criteria, places were capped at 3,000 entries for each gender to ensure an even gender split.
+This has led to the reduction in the Good for Age mens times in recent years.
+There is a 10% difference in the marathon World Record pace, but a 26% difference in the London Marathon Good for Age entry times.
+London Marathon is now harder to enter for men than Boston.

 Mini Marathon

 The Virgin Money Giving Mini London Marathon is the sister of The London Marathon.
-The course is the last 3 mi of the London Marathon and is for u13s, u15s and u17s from all 33 London Boroughs along with 13 teams from ten English regions and three Home Countries: Scotland, Wales and Northern Ireland.
+The course is the last 3 mi of the London Marathon and is for under-13s, under-15s and under-17s from all 33 London Boroughs along with 13 teams from ten English regions and three Home Countries: Scotland, Wales and Northern Ireland.
 There is also a Mini Wheelchair race on the day.
 The race doubles as the British Athletics 3mile Championships.

 BBC live coverage

-The BBC has broadcast live coverage of the London Marathon since its inception in 1981 and has broadcast the race in full since 1984.
+The BBC has broadcast coverage of the London Marathon since its inception in 1981 and has broadcast the race live, and in full, since 1984.
 Originally hosted out-of-vision by David Coleman, more recently the main presenters on BBC One have been Sue Barker, Jonathan Edwards and Gabby Logan.
 The highlight presenters on BBC Two have been Jonathan Edwards (2007–12), Sonali Shah (2013), and Helen Skelton (2014–15).
-The commentators between for the Marathon on the BBC were David Coleman, Ron Pickering, Brendan Foster, Paul Dickinson, Steve Cram, Andrew Cotter, Stuart Storey, Paula Radcliffe, Dame Tanni Grey-Thompson, Liz McColgan and Rob Walker.
+The commentators for the Marathon on the BBC were David Coleman, Ron Pickering, Brendan Foster, Paul Dickinson, Steve Cram, Andrew Cotter, Stuart Storey, Paula Radcliffe, Dame Tanni Grey-Thompson, Liz McColgan, and Rob Walker.